BabyLM's First Constructions: Causal probing provides a signal of learning: Abstract

 \section{Abstract}

-Construction grammar posits that children acquire constructions (form-meaning pairings) from the statistics of their environment.
-Recent work supports this hypothesis by showing sensitivity to constructions in pretrained language models (PLMs), including one recent study \cite{rozner2025} demonstrating that constructions shape the PLM’s output distribution.
+Construction grammar posits that language learners acquire constructions (form-meaning pairings) from the statistics of their environment.
+Recent work supports this hypothesis by showing sensitivity to constructions in pretrained language models (PLMs), including one recent study \cite{rozner2025} demonstrating that constructions shape \rob's output distribution.
 However, models under study have generally been trained on developmentally implausible amounts of data, casting doubt on their relevance to human language learning.
-Here we use \citeauthor{rozner2025}'s methods to evaluate constructional learning in models from the 2024 \babylm challenge.
-Our results show that even when trained on developmentally plausible quantities of data, models represent diverse constructions, even hard cases that are superficially indistinguishable.
-We further find correlational evidence that constructional performance may be functionally relevant: models that better represent constructions perform better on the \babylm benchmarks.\footnote{ All code and data will be provided at \href{https://github.com/jsrozner/cxs_are_revealed}{https://github.com/jsrozner/cxs\_are\_revealed}. }
+Here we use \citeauthor{rozner2025}'s methods to evaluate construction learning in masked language models from the 2024 \babylmc.
+Our results show that even when trained on developmentally plausible quantities of data, models learn diverse constructions, even hard cases that are superficially indistinguishable.
+We further find correlational evidence that constructional performance may be functionally relevant: models that better represent constructions perform better on the \babylm benchmarks.\footnote{ All code and data are provided at ANONYMIZED. {All code and data are provided at \href{https://github.com/jsrozner/cxs_are_revealed}{https://github.com/jsrozner/cxs\_are\_revealed}.} }